Call for Proposals

 Notes about all Presentations:

-• Workshop presenters must provide presentation slides to ACFP at least one week before the conference.
+• Workshop presenters must provide presentation slides to ACFP at least two weeks before the conference.

 • Presenters are expected to provide handouts to attendees (in PDF).